-8.4 Importing data from text files with different structures
+8.4 Importing text files data with different structures

 8.4.1 Hourly and Daily Data Import

 Daily/Hourly observation values arranged in one or many columns can be ingested easily into Climsoft version 4.
 The data should be in delimited text files.
 Figure 57 and 58 are sample data files with data organized in different structures: